janpetzold/az305-learning/README.md

 Event Hub is focused on high throughput and streaming (telemetry, logging), Service Bus (like Kafka) more FIFO-oriented (queues, topics) with more complex routing & processing of messages.

 Azure Event Grid is a fully managed event routing service that runs on Azure Service Fabric suitable for reactive programming.
 It aggregates all your events and provides routing from any source to any destination.
-It understands all kind of sources (Storage, IoT Hub, ML, Redis, ...) and registers handlers (Function, Storage Queue, Logic Apps, ...)
+It understands all kind of sources (Storage, IoT Hub, ML, Redis, ...) and registers handlers (Function, Storage Queue, Logic Apps, ...).
+Event Grid can also be used to create events when resources are deleted or created within a resource group.

 Logic Apps: Graphical Designer for event-based actions, no code, lots of templates and connectors, not ideal for real-time requirements, complex business rules, non-standard services.
 If Logic Apps need to access an onPrem resource you need an On-Premises Data Gateway (locally) and Azure Connection Gateway Resources (remotely).